theheking/babs-rna-seq-2024/practical_overview/Week2B_Redirection.md

 > Exercise
 > --------
 >
 > How many sequences are there in `SRR2589044_1.fastq`?
-Remember that every sequence is formed by four lines.
+Remember that four lines form every sequence.
 >